WOMEN'S HEALTH

 FAQs on Women's Health

 A mammogram is a common screening procedure that looks for cancerous cells or tumors in the breasts.
 These tests can identify cancerous cells up to two years before they will be noticeable in self-examinations.
+Mammograms generally start at age 40 but can be completed sooner in certain scenarios (strong family history of breast cancer, lump or mass found during a breast exam, etc).

 Monday